 Vet's exit code is 2 for erroneous invocation of the tool, 1 if a problem was reported, and 0 otherwise.
 Note that the tool does not check every possible problem and depends on unreliable heuristics so it should be used as guidance only, not as a firm indicator of program correctness.

-By default all checks are performed.
+By default the -all flag is set so all checks are performed.
 If any flags are explicitly set to true, only those tests are run.
 Conversely, if any flag is explicitly set to false, only those tests are disabled.
 Thus -printf=true runs the printf check, -printf=false runs all checks except the printf check.

 Mismatches between assembly files and Go function declarations.